jshbrntt/flat2d/README.md

-FlatEngine
+Flat2D
 ==========

-a 2D Game Engine that uses Box2D and Starling
+a 2D Game Engine that uses Box2D, Starling, and Signals